$S^3$ -- Semantic Signal Separation: Semantic Signal Separation

 \begin{enumerate} \item Decompose $X$ using FastICA: $X = AS$ where $A$ is the mixing matrix, and $S$ the source matrix, containing document-topic-importances. \end{enumerate}

-\textbf{Term importance estimation} (needed to obtain term-based topic descriptions) is conducted by encoding the vocabulary using the same sentence transformer used to encode documents, and recovering the strength of each latent component (i.e., topic) in the embeddings of each term.
-The strength of a component for a given term determines the word's importance for that topic.
+\textbf{Term importances} for topics, which are needed for the selection of descriptive terms, are calculated by projecting words onto the discovered semantic axes.

 \begin{enumerate} \item Encode the vocabulary of the corpus with the same encoder model.
-Let the matrix of word encodings be $V$ \item Let the unmixing matrix be the pseudo-inverse of the mixing matrix: $C = A^+$. \item Estimate the strength of each component in each word by multiplying word encodings with the unmixing matrix: $W = VC^T$. \\ $W$ is then the term-topic matrix, where $W_{jt}$ corresponds to word $j$'s importance in topic $t$ \end{enumerate}
+Let the matrix of word encodings be $V$ \item Let the unmixing matrix be the pseudo-inverse of the mixing matrix: $C = A^+$. \item Project words onto the discovered semantic axes by multiplying word embeddings with the unmixing matrix: $W = VC^T$. \item Calculate word importance scores for each topic. \end{enumerate}

+We examine three methods for computing word importances: \begin{enumerate} \item \textit{Axial} word importances are defined as the words' positions on the semantic axes.
+The importance of word $j$ for topic $t$ is: $\beta_{tj} = W_{jt}$. \item \textit{Angular} topics can be calculated by taking the cosine of the angle between projected word vectors and semantic axes: $\beta_{tj} = cos(\Theta) = \frac{W_{jt}}{||W_j||}$ \item \textit{Combined} word importance is a combination of the two approaches \footnote{We take an odd power of the word position to maintain its sign.}. $\beta_{tj} = \frac{(W_{jt})^3}{||W_j||}$ \end{enumerate}

+Axial word importance gives rise to topic descriptions that contain the \textit{most salient} words for a given topic, while angular importance weights the \textit{most specific} words highest.
+Combined importances intend to balance these two aspects.

-Note that this formulation allows for terms with \textit{negative} importances for a given topic.
-While this is technically also the case for LSA, prior topic modeling literature does not explore this concept.
-Model interpretation can be augmented with inspecting terms that score lowest on a given topic, thereby providing a "negative definition".
+Note that all formulations allow for terms with \textit{negative} importance for a given topic.
+While this is also the case for LSA, prior literature does not explore this concept.
+Model interpretation can be augmented by inspecting terms that score lowest on a given topic, providing a \textit{negative definition}.

 To ensure comparability with methods that do not allow for negative definitions, our model comparisons ignore negative terms, but a demonstrative example is presented in Section \ref{sec:arxiv_ml}.